tomoqt/hyperbolic_transformer/README.md

 Standard transformer models process input through a fixed sequence of layers.
 This project investigates an alternative approach where specific groups of blocks within the transformer architecture can be applied iteratively.
 The core idea is to explore whether repeatedly applying the transformations of certain layer groups can lead to deeper processing, potentially improving model performance or efficiency under certain conditions.

 This concept is related to recurrent mechanisms and adaptive computation, where the model might dynamically adjust the amount of processing applied.
+The work in this repo is mainly inspired by https://arxiv.org/pdf/2502.05171

 ## Project Goal